maxlandau/electronics-cheatsheet/README.md

 ## Use

 The executables for MacOS and Windows are in their respectively named folders.
-Simply download the correct one for your operating system and run it.
+Simply download the correct one for your operating system.
+For MacOS, the executable is compressed in a zip file to preserve it's identity as an Unix executable otherwise GitHub breaks it.
+Just unzip it after downloading to run.
+For Windows, the .exe file is ready to go.

 You can also download this project and build it yourself.